aweder05/ENG4-Pi-in-the-Sky-/README.md

 ## **5/9/24 Modifications**

 The airplane was dipping backwards everytime we tested it.
 We then redesigned the back stablizers to be scaled down, and used a lighter material to put onto the plane.
 The plane flew more smoothly and didn't dip backwards anymore.
+We're hoping that we can record a few decent test runs in the following weeks, record some data, and finish any documentation we still have left.